Last Updated on October 6, 2025

 Efraín recommends providing opportunities for students to choose which podcast topics they’d like to listen to whenever possible.
 He appreciates that these podcasts offer students the experience of listening to authentic language in context, rather than robotic, automated text-to-speech audio.

-Preview Vocabulary & Build Background With Imagery
+Step 2: Preview Vocabulary & Build Background with Imagery

 When working through a Listenwise ELD podcast and video lesson with newcomer English learners, the first step is to build background knowledge by previewing vocabulary.
 Efraín recommends using the images provided by Listenwise in the assignment as a way of introducing those key vocabulary words students will need to know in order to understand the lesson.